bnfour/i3-quake-terminal/README.md

 A script for i3 window manager to have one global drop-down terminal window toggleable by a hotkey.

 # Installation
-Just drop `quake-terminal.py` somewhere a create some keybinds for it in your i3 config.
+Just drop `quake-terminal.py` somewhere and create some keybinds to launch it in your i3 config.

 ## Requirements
-Requires `i3ipc` package.
+Requires `i3ipc` package ([PyPI](https://pypi.org/project/i3ipc/), [GitHub](https://github.com/altdesktop/i3ipc-python)).

 Fellow Fedora enjoyers:
 `sudo dnf install python3-i3ipc`

-For other distros, consult your package manager repos, or install via pip:
+For other distros, consult your package manager repos, or install via `pip`:
 `python -m pip install i3ipc`

 # Usage
 The script will create a single sticky terminal window on specified monitor, toggleable via hotkey.
+The first call will launch show the window, the second call will hide it.
+If the window is closed, subsequent call will create it again.
 Available settings:
 ```
 $ quake-terminal.py -?